Xenland/BitShares/coding_standards.md

        private:
           std::unique_ptr<detail::class_name_impl> my;
     };

+This should be used anytime where the private members would require an additional include dependency not required by the public API.

   - note the formatting of the class, braces, indentions, etc.
   - avoid abreviations as much as possible